-|A unique hero based around transformation that needs a specific team design focused on mitigating the stress this hero inflicts on allies and usage of their own self stress heal.
+|A unique hero based around transformation that needs a specific team design focused on mitigating the stress this character inflicts on allies and usage of their own self stress heal.
 In this transformed beast state the Abomination is designed to be used as a fast high damage dealing hero of which there are simply several other options without the drawbacks as stress can quickly derail an adventure.
-Similarly while the transformation element can be ignored to focus on the Blight and stun effects of the human mode there are other heroes to fill that role that offer more in terms of extra utility or camping skills.
+Similarly while the transformation element can be ignored to focus on the Blight and stun effects of the human mode there are other choices to fill that role that offer more in terms of power, utility or camping skills.

-|Highly effective at Antiquarian runs for gold where they interact with every curio you encounter to acquire antiques to sell.
-The trade off for this is that they have low base stats that lower their overall combat contribution to the team compared to other support focused heroes.
+|Highly effective at Antiquarian runs for gold where they interact with every curio you encounter to acquire valuable antiques to sell.
+The trade off for this is that they have low base stats that reduce their overall combat contribution to the team compared to other support focused heroes.
 The Antiquarian does still have some basics in the way of enemy accuracy debuffs, Blight damage and ally dodge buffs so isn’t a complete dead weight in a party.

 |Reasonably flexible across damage and support although takes some investment to achieve their combat power potential.
 On the support side they can play as your main healing hero when you consider both their combat and camping skills while equally lowering the accuracy/critical chance of the enemy backline.
 Meanwhile on the offensive side they can hit all enemy positions across their attack skills so you can always attack when necessary.

-|High flexibility with stuns, pull and damaging attacks that can be used from a range of positions on a range of target positions.
+|High flexibility with stuns, pull and damaging attacks that can be used from many positions in a team and attack a range of enemy target positions.
 This flexibility allows the Bounty Hunter to slot into many team compositions and roles while also adjusting to any shuffling that happens during combat with sufficient base states for all of these roles as well.

-|A hero that can do it all in a party with damage across enemy ranks, healing, stun, stress management and the base stats to be a tank.
+|A hero that can do it all in a party with damage across enemy ranks, healing, stun, stress management and the base stats to be a tank for your team.
 The Crusader is a huge asset to your early progression as they need little attention to be effective and likely part of the reason why it is a tutorial character in Darkest Dungeon.

 |An interesting DLC hero designed for players with a good grasp of mechanics given your skills are focused around bleeding and healing in order to walk a fine line.
-This bleed focus means they are not effective against Unholy enemies in The Ruins that are an early game staple expedition area.
-Overall this is a high skill cap adventurer that can easily underperform for newer players so is best avoided until you feel confident in mechanics.|
+This bleed focus means they are not effective against Unholy enemies in The Ruins though.
+Overall this is a high skill cap adventurer that can easily underperform for newer players so is best avoided until you feel confident in Darkest Dungeon mechanics.

-|A powerful damage dealer with investment but suffers from a niche damage role that other heroes can often do better for beginners that places them on the lower end of the A tier.
+|A powerful damage dealer with investment but suffers from a niche damage role that other heroes can often do better at which places them on the lower end of the A tier.
 The damage is definitely there if you opt to bring the Grave Robber along (primarily through Lunge attack skill) but requires setup and they lack flexibility in combat to do much else.
 The Grave Robber camping skills do compensate somewhat with a decent mix of stress management and scouting utility.

 |Flexible damage dealer that can stun and hit each enemy rank with some form of attack when in the first two positions that is supported by the likes of bleed and good base stats.
 A dual frontline stun is one of your greatest assets of note as it allows you to drag out a fight safely to patch up your other heroes with combat skills while a notable weakness is your selfish camp skills that need to be mitigated.

 |Another tutorial hero the Highwayman is a damage focused hero that has a simple combo of Duellist’s Advance and Point Blank Shot that have you dance between positions effortlessly.
 Combined with a bleed and a ranged attack the Highwayman can hit every rank necessary although lacks notable party combat utility given the selfish rogue design of this character.

-|Highly flexible at any position this character can fulfil many team roles in combat and camping.
-Houndmaster has an attack all enemy bleed, stun, enemy protection reduction, self heal and a stress reduction for all heroes that allow them to be a great asset to your team survival and damage output.
+|Highly flexible at any position this character can fulfil many team roles in both combat and camping.
+The Houndmaster has an attack all enemy bleed, stun, enemy protection reduction, self heal and a stress reduction for all heroes that allow them to be a great asset to your team survival and damage output.
 These themes continue across the camping skills where you can prevent night time ambush and remove some accumulated stress across the party with therapy dog.
-The Houndmaster is also unique for bringing their own dog treats that can buff damage and accuracy for a few rounds but don’t make the mistake of never using them as they do use one of your limited inventory slots.|
+The Houndmaster is also unique for bringing their own dog treats that can buff damage and accuracy for a few rounds but don’t make the mistake of never using them as they do use one of your limited expedition inventory slots.

 |Can be a complex character if players want to utilise their full kit potential but is still highly effective if focusing solely on buffs and the occasional attack from position 3.
 In this support mode their Battle Ballad and Inspiring Tune are some of the strongest you’ll find although this turns them into a single track hero without the flexibility of some other support classes.

 |A hard hitting character that sacrifices some accuracy compared to other heroes although this can be easily overcome by even basic trinkets (or skills).
 The Leper also includes a combined self HP and stress heal that are two things new players may struggle with that make them a reliable front position hero.

-|A simple hero that can stun and crush enemies with damage but is outclassed by other heroes that can bring extra utility or raw damage with much of their strength coming from camping and boss fights which are few and far between for new players.
+|A simple hero that can stun and crush enemies with damage but is outclassed by other heroes that can bring extra utility or raw damage with much of their strength coming from camping and boss fights.
 In these situations though the Man-at-Arms kit stands strong so don’t be afraid to experiment with this hero when the time is right.

-|A reskinned Arbalest that was added as free DLC in 2018 and as a result is in the same position as the Arbalest with similar strengths and weaknesses (note trinkets are unique between Arbalest and Musketeer).
+|A reskinned Arbalest that was added as free DLC in 2018 and as a result is in the same tier list position as the Arbalest with similar strengths and weaknesses (note trinkets are unique between Arbalest and Musketeer).

 |A hero on the low side of damage output the Occultist is intended to fulfil a support role in your team with a heal, stun, pull and mark.
 Notably their heal can roll 0 and inflicts bleed so it is not as reliable as some other healing support heroes available.
 Despite this the Occultist can always do something (particularly against Eldritch enemies) regardless of position and does become a decent adventurer later in your progression.

 |One of the best support heroes in the game once you have a foundation of trinkets the Plague Doctor’s speciality is the double stun in Blinding Gas while also inflicting or curing Blight or Bleed to slowly lower enemy HP with each turn they make.
-For a new player you’ll still benefit from most of this utility with them being an above average backline character with them only getting better over time as your knowledge and trinket assets grow along with them.
+For a new player you’ll still benefit from most of this utility with them being an above average backline character with them only getting better over time as your Darkest Dungeon game knowledge and trinket assets grow along with them.

 |A hero that starts out in a weak state but like the Plague Doctor can reach impressive levels of power with the right team, upgrades and trinkets.
 Before this point the Shieldbreaker does offer decent attack flexibility through Pierce and Puncture although their unique camp nightmare mechanic may cause more problems for new players than they are worth.

-|The Vestal is a fantastic support character for newcomers given her reliable heals and ability to stun enemies although she offers little outside of this role.
+|The Vestal is a fantastic support character for starting adventures given her reliable heals and ability to stun enemies although she offers little outside of this role.
 As you progress in the game and with your own Darkest Dungeon knowledge you’ll often be better served by another support hero that offers more than just healing though so beware of getting overly attached to these healing specialists.